malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 Thirdly, the defects only facilitate relaxation from the p2gg crystal to the p2.
-The motion of the defect does occasionally reverse along it's path of motion, however there are no defects created in the p2 crystal.
+The motion of the defect does occasionally reverse along its path of motion, however there are no defects created in the p2 crystal.
 This means there must be a significant driving force for the conversion between the local structures.